bfeitknecht/vault/sem4/CN/VRL/CN-v-w04.md

 # Notes
 - datagram is pass along strategy (connectionless)
-- every packet is handles separately by routers based on current state
+- every packet is handled separately by routers based on current state
 	- can lead to reordering and packet delay or packet loss
 - virtual circuit is connection oriented
 - requires additional state in packet header and setup time